Baraka-Wambua/Phase-3-Project/README.md

 * This model can be used in places where one wants to introduce vaccines for the first time.
 *  or where a stakeholder wants to begin distributing vaccines due to an emerged virus.

-THE Attached pdf Non Technical presentation can be found [HERE]
+THE Attached pdf Non Technical presentation can be found [HERE][H1N1 VACCINE PREDICTION..pdf](https://github.com/user-attachments/files/16825869/H1N1.VACCINE.PREDICTION.pdf)